Isle of Man: Domestic Corporate Taxion

 Taxation of Trusts

-In October 2009, the Isle of Man Treasury released additional guidance on the taxation of trusts in a practice note which set out the Assessor's view of when trustees and beneficiaries of trusts may be subject to Isle of Man income tax.
+In October 2009, the Isle of Man Treasury released additional guidance on the taxation of trusts in a practice note which set out the assessor's view of when trustees and beneficiaries of trusts may be subject to Manx income tax.

-The Practice Note provides guidance on: filing requirements; the Resident Exclusion Clause; changes in trustees, and the trustees’ tax positions; trustee management expenses; income distributions to non-resident beneficiaries; and Purpose Trusts.
-The practice note also stipulated that the tax rate on trusts for the fiscal year 2009/10 was 18%.
+The practice note provides guidance on filing requirements, the resident exclusion clause, changes in trustees and the trustees’ tax positions, trustee management expenses, income distributions to non-resident beneficiaries and purpose trusts.
+The practice note also stipulated that the tax rate on trusts for the financial year 2009-10 was 18%.